DanielCalvo/studies/AWS/UltimateAwsCertifiedSolutionsArchitectAssociate/Section7_Route53/notes.md

 --- You stopped here

-### 84. Routing policy - failover
+### 84. Routing policy - Failover
-- You have a main EC2 instance and a failover one
+- You have a main EC2 instance and a failover one meant for disaster recovery
 - Route 53 has a health check pointing to the primary instance
 - If the route check fails, it'll point you to the failover instance

 #### Hands on
 - New address entry, routing policy > failover
-- When creating the main A rentry, set the failover type to primary and associate it with a healthcheck
+- When creating the main A entry, set the failover type to primary and associate it with a healthcheck
 - Create the second entry with the same name on the name entry and the routing policy of failover, type secondary.
 The secondary failover doens't need a health check

-### 193. Routing policy - Geolocation
+### 85. Routing policy - Geolocation
 - Different from latency based!
 - Routing based on user location
 - Ex: Traffic that originates from the UK should go to this specific IP